moebooru/moebooru/README.md

 - `MB_PIWIK_ID`: sets the Site ID this application will send analytics data for.
 - `MB_THREADS`: sets number of threads this application is running.
 Currently used to determine number of connection pool for `memcached`.
 Defaults to 1 if unset.

+### Additional configuration for web server

+On setup with separate image servers, additional configuration is required for avatar and inline image cropping to work.
+Specifically, due to how the image cropping library works, the image servers need to allow [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) for image access from main url.

 Plans
 -----